KlyucharovDS/ieee-754_floating_point_conventer/HLR.md

 ## Behavior then input values are out of the range (non-condition)

 1. If you enter numbers that are outside the acceptable values, the application converts the values of those numbers to the nearest acceptable number.
-2. При выполнении операций преобразования,с результатом выходящим за диапазон допустимых значений, результат **должен** быть преобразован приложением в максимально приближенное значение числа в допустимом диапазоне значений. Истинное число должно быть отображено пользователю.

-If conversion operation is performed  with outside a acceptable values result, the application shall convert the result to to the nearest acceptable number.
+2. If conversion operation is performed  with outside a acceptable values result, the application shall convert the result to to the nearest acceptable number.
 Natural number shall be displayed to user.